It’s been more than five days since I watched the movie ‘Rangitaranga’ – a Kannada movie that has been the town’s talk among Indian cinema lovers.

-When taken in isolation, every character has an element of ‘mystery’ barring the antagonist…until the dying minutes of the movie.
+When taken in isolation, every character has an element of ‘mystery’ barring the antagonist until the movie’s dying minutes.

-The ending of the movie was abrupt and it left me with more questions than answers to those mystic puzzles found in the movie.
-The antagonist came in as a surprise element (kudos to that!) and credit to the writers to have treaded a unique path leading up to the climax!
+The movie’s ending was abrupt, and it left me with more questions than answers to those mystic puzzles found in the film.
+The antagonist’s revealing came in as a surprise element (kudos to that!), and credit to the writers to have treaded a unique path leading up to the climax!

 Was it a case of wearing a ‘mask’ all along or a medical case of ‘bipolarity’?

-I must admit, I am partial to this school of thought influenced by the quote from Jim Morrison – “The most important kind of freedom is to be what you really are.
+I am partial to this school of thought influenced by Jim Morrison’s quote – “The most important kind of freedom is to be what you are.
 You trade in your reality for a role.
 You give up your ability to feel, and in exchange, put on a mask.”

-Looking back, a great opportunity would have been when the Yakshagana scene was shot, an event which the hero Gautam attended.
-The antagonist could have been shown with fervour – a slight hint to his traits of being the ‘Uttama Villain’.
-Instead, it can be seen, many deliberate attempts were made to conceal the ‘truth’ and plot frequently misguided our thoughts.
+Instead, it can be seen; many deliberate attempts were made to conceal the ‘truth’ and plot frequently misguided our thoughts.
 While Gautam was engrossed in the show, our mask man was busy plotting something else.

-There are many questions about the antagonist which made the movie incomplete and made me believe, there is a scope for a documentary in revealing the idiosyncrasies of this accused ‘Gudada Bhootha’!
-Would the movie makers be interested in revealing the actual character?
+There are many questions about the antagonist, which made the movie incomplete and made me believe, there is a scope for a documentary revealing the quirks of this accused ‘Gudada Bhootha’!
+Would the movie makers be interested in showing the actual character?